Some properties are eligible for discounts on their business rates; these are called ‘business rates reliefs’.

 Amateur sports clubs registered with HM Revenue and Customs can also apply for up to 80 per cent relief.
 Fill in our online form below to apply for relief.

-If you need more information about registering, check the HM Revenue and Customs website or write to HMRC Charities, Sports Club Unit, St John's House, Bootle, Merseyside L69 9BB.
+Visit the HM Revenue and Customs website for information on registering or write to HMRC Charities, Sports Club Unit, St John's House, Bootle, Merseyside L69 9BB.

 Non-profit making organisations